Konnila/mystery-parchment/README.md

 Huge shout-out to @mikera and his https://github.com/mikera/imagez image processing library.
 Never used it before, but seemed to work very well :).

+All code can be found in core.clj file under src folder.

 ## pre-requisites
 Java, personally ran this with java 9.
 Should work with 8+ (not tested).